 For entrants to the University from 2016/17, Regulations 2.2.2 a) and d) shall apply.
-For all students that registered in 2015/16 or earlier, 2.2.2 a) and d) of the 2014/15 Regulations apply.
+For all Students that registered in 2015/16 or earlier, 2.2.2 a) and d) of the 2014/15 Regulations apply.

-- a) The minimum and maximum periods of study permitted for programmes prescribed for Postgraduate and Graduate awards shall be the normal period of study as stipulated in the programme requirements plus two years. - b) Students are normally expected to complete an Award within the period specified in the programme requirements. - c) The maximum period within which a student may complete an award is calculated from the date of first registration to the date of the final Award except in the case of a Graduate Certificate for which the maximum is 3 years. - d) Periods of leave of absence are excluded in the calculation of the maximum period of registration. - e) In individual cases, the Deputy Vice-Chancellor or nominee and Chief Academic Officer may approve applications to extend the maximum period of registration to reflect part of or all periods of leave of absence, even when the end date is not specified. - f) Students who do not complete their programme of study within the maximum period of study as set out in regulation 2.2.2 a) will be deemed to have withdrawn.
-A student may be eligible for the award of an alternative qualification based on the marks for modules that the student has already completed.
-In individual cases the Deputy Vice-Chancellor or nominee and Chief Academic Officer or delegated authority may approve applications to extend the maximum period of study as per the Code of Practice for Taught Modules and Module Assessment. - g) Notwithstanding the above, there may be occasions where these time limits are necessarily reduced as a result of the requirements for registration imposed by professional bodies.
-It is the responsibility of the individual student to keep informed of the time limits set by the relevant professional body
+- a) The minimum and maximum periods of study permitted for programmes prescribed for Postgraduate and Graduate awards shall be the normal period of study as stipulated in the programme requirements plus two years. - b) Students are normally expected to complete an Award within the period specified in the programme requirements. - c) The maximum period within which a Student may complete an award is calculated from the date of first registration to the date of the final Award except in the case of a Graduate Certificate for which the maximum is 3 years. - d) Periods of leave of absence are excluded in the calculation of the maximum period of registration. - e) In individual cases, the Pro Vice-Chancellor (Curriculum, Teaching and Learning) may approve applications to extend the maximum period of registration to reflect part of or all periods of leave of absence, even when the end date is not specified. - f) Students who do not complete their programme of study within the maximum period of study as set out in regulation 2.2.2 a) will be deemed to have withdrawn.
+A Student may be eligible for the award of an alternative qualification based on the marks for modules that the Student has already completed.
+In individual cases the Pro Vice-Chancellor (Curriculum, Teaching and Learning) or delegated authority may approve applications to extend the maximum period of study as per the Code of Practice for Taught Modules and Module Assessment. - g) Notwithstanding the above, there may be occasions where these time limits are necessarily reduced as a result of the requirements for registration imposed by professional bodies.
+It is the responsibility of the individual Student to keep informed of the time limits set by the relevant professional body.